softeng-feup/open-cx-working-title/README.md

 ### Use case diagram

 ![Use Cases](https://github.com/softeng-feup/open-cx-working-title/blob/master/Use%20Cases.png)

-Create a use-case diagram in UML with all high-level use cases possibly addressed by your module.

-Give each use case a concise, results-oriented name.
-Use cases should reflect the tasks the user needs to be able to accomplish using the system.
-Include an action verb and a noun.

-Briefly describe each use case mentioning the following:

 * **Send Message**.
 Every user of the app should be able to send message, as it is the main way of sending feedback and communicating.
 As a precondition, it should be noted that you will only be able to send messages if you have taken part in the conference